osrf/gazebo_design/improve_sensors/add_clock_noise.md

 1. Each model should be able to define an arbitrary number of clocks, each having a unique identifier
-2. Each clock drifts acording to a standard model, with a noise model term
+2. Each clock drifts according to a standard model, with a noise model term
 3. Each sensor can specify a clock to use when time stamping measurements
 4. By default (clock unspecified) the time stamps are perfect (global time)